kyandaks/Tech-Events-in-Uganda/README.md

 - [ ] Filecoin Orbit Kampala:Introducing Filecoin Onchain Cloud.
 This will run from 10:00 AM (EAT).
 Learn more: (https://luma.com/jbo0dwas)

 - [ ] Build with AI: Crafting Multi-Agent Systems.
-This will run from 05:00 pM (EAT).
+This will run from 05:00 PM (EAT).
 Learn more: (https://tinyurl.com/bwai-multi-agent-systems](https://tinyurl.com/bwai-ai-in-web3)